 We are registered Data Providers with the Information Commissioner's Office [ICO].
 Our current registration document can be viewed here.
 This means we have a duty of care for the data we hold on the children and parents in our setting.
 From May 2018 the regulations for Data Protection are changing and the UK will implement new EU wide legislation.
 Dave completed a course on the General Data Protection Regulation (GDPR) on 15 Jan 18.

 Q19.
 Do you provide any training for other practitioners?

 We have previously offered training to Fareham College students through a scheme to allow the students to gain practical experience working in a childminding setting.
-We also deliver training workshops covering ‘Schemas - Repeated Play Patterns’, ‘Heuristic Play’ and ‘Treasure Baskets’ for other childminders and Early Years Practitioners.
-Dave is a 'Mentor' to undergraduates working towards their foundation degree in childcare.
-He has supported many students from Chichester, Portsmouth and Winchester Universities and continues to do so.
+We also previously delivered training workshops covering ‘Schemas - Repeated Play Patterns’, ‘Heuristic Play’ and ‘Treasure Baskets’ for other childminders and Early Years Practitioners.
+Dave was a 'Mentor' to undergraduates working towards their foundation degree in childcare.
+He previously has supported many students from Chichester, Portsmouth and Winchester Universities.

 A20.
 Why are you called 'Jadela Juniors'?

 Our home, Jadela House' has had that name since we moved into it in May 1992.
 The name Jadela (pronounced 'Jay Dell Ah' not 'Jade Lah') was made up by Dave from the first initial of family members James, Ann, Dave, Elizabeth, Laura-Ann.
 When Dave and Ann decided to work together as Registered Childminders in 2007 we, with our daughter Elizabeth’s help, came up with the idea for calling ourselves Jadela Juniors.